raj-71/supply-chain-fabric/Notes/outline.md

 \- Without logistics implementation

 - Farmer
-    - Can Create a new token
+    - Can Create a new token (DONE)
-    - Can transfer token to a wholesaler
+    - Can transfer token to a wholesaler (DONE)

 - Wholesaler
-    - Can add changes to the token metadata
+    - Can add changes to the token metadata (DONE)
-    - Can transfer token to a retailer
+    - Can transfer token to a retailer (DONE)

 - Retailer
-    - Can add changes to the token metadata
+    - Can add changes to the token metadata (DONE)
-    - Can transfer token to a consumer
+    - Can transfer token to a consumer (DONE)

 - Consumer
-    - Can query all data of the token
+    - Can query all data of the token (DONE)

 #### Future Scope